Reza-Javadpour/vuejs-interview-questions/readme.md

 - Explain the vue project structure?
 - Explain axios?
 How axios give better support for vue?
 - What is .vue represents?
-- What are semantic elements?
+- What are semantic elements in html5?
 Why we go for semantic elements?
 - Explain vue. js events?
 What is a click event?
 What are event modifiers?
 What are event - key modifiers?
 - What is real DOM?
 - How can you do better performance in vue.js?